News and media

 Health and regulations

-Learn more about smoking, vaping, and tobacco laws in Australia, and their impact on public health.
+- Learn more about smoking, vaping, and tobacco laws in Australia, and their impact on public health.

-Strategy aimed at improving public health by reducing tobacco use and its associated costs.
+Department of Health and Aged Care(Opens in a new tab/window). - Strategy aimed at improving public health by reducing tobacco use and its associated costs.

-Information on how vapes are defined and regulated in Australia, including any recent regulatory changes.
+National Tobacco Strategy 2023–2030(Opens in a new tab/window). - Information on how vapes are defined and regulated in Australia, including any recent regulatory changes.

-Therapeutic Goods Administration (TGA) - Vaping hub
+Therapeutic Goods Administration (TGA) - Vaping hub(Opens in a new tab/window).

 Enforcement and reporting